JuliaWeb/Mux.jl/README.md

 ## Technical Overview

-Mux.jl is at heart a control flow library, with a [very small core](https://github.com/one-more-minute/Mux.jl/blob/master/src/Mux.jl#L7-L15).
-It's not important that you understand the code as long as you understand what it acheives.
+Mux.jl is at heart a control flow library, with a [very small core](https://github.com/one-more-minute/Mux.jl/blob/master/src/Mux.jl#L7-L16).
+It's not important to understand that code exactly as long as you understand what it acheives.

 There are three concepts core to Mux.jl: Middleware (which should be familiar from the web libraries of other languages), stacking, and branching.